The Future of Gaming

 Residential Option –

-- Attend as many sessions as you like
+- Enroll in as many sessions as you like

 If you enroll in this option, you’ll have a more immersive experience and get a taste of college life in the process.

-- Attend both weeks of your chosen track.
+- Attend two weeks of your chosen track

 The Game & Technology Academy welcomes hundreds of game technology and design oriented students every year.
 Our students work together to help each other master tools and techniques, tweak ideas, and offer suggestions and critiques to create the best work possible.
 You’ll meet people who have a wide variety of skills, some of which are different from your own—and that makes this program a great chance to learn from each other as well as the professors and experts from Mason!